foreseecode/foresee-adobe-extension-android/readme.md

-# ForeSee Adobe Extension Sample
+# ForeSee Adobe Extension

 ## Prerequisites

-To run this Sample, you need a [Adobe Experience Platform Launch](https://www.adobe.com/experience-platform/launch.html) account, and have set it up to use in mobile Apps.
+To use the ForeSee Adobe Extension, you need a [Adobe Experience Platform Launch](https://www.adobe.com/experience-platform/launch.html) account, and have set it up to use in mobile Apps.
+Below we will use the built-in Sample app to demonstrate how to install the ForeSee Adobe Extension.

 ## Installing
 1. In the Adobe Launch dashboard, create a new Property for Mobile platform.